 Since it's creation, the USB specification expected that each function will have only one interface enabled at a time.
-After it became apparent that there is a need for having multiple unrelated interfaces work in parallel, the Interface Association Descriptor (IAD) [17] was introduced as a workaround.
+After it became apparent that there is a need for having multiple unrelated interfaces work in parallel, a workaround called the Interface Association Descriptor (IAD) was introduced.
+IAD is an entry in the descriptor table that defines which interfaces belong together and should be handled by the same software driver.

-The IAD is an entry in the descriptor table that defines which interfaces belong together and should be handled by the same software driver.
-To use the IAD, the function's class must be set to 239 (0xEF), subclass 2 and protocol 1 in the top level descriptor, so that the OS knows to look for this descriptor before binding drivers to any interfaces.
+To use the IAD, the function's class must be set to 239 (0xEF), subclass 2 and protocol 1, so the OS knows to look for the presence of IADs before binding drivers to any interfaces.

 In GEX, the IAD is used to tie together the CDC and ACM interfaces while leaving out the MSC interface which should be handled by a different driver.
-To make this work, a new composite class had to be created as a wrapper for the library-provided MSC and CDC/ACM implementation.
+To make this work, a new composite class had to be created as a wrapper for the library-provided MSC and CDC/ACM implementations.